 God bless – Sharon and Carolyn

-PLEASE TAKE THIS NEWSLETTER HOME AND PRAY WITH US AND FOR US THROUGHOUT THE COMING WEEK
+PLEASE PRAY WITH US AND FOR US THIS WEEK

 The charity, Centrepoint Outreach in Boston continue to be in need of our help so that they can effectively help and support the homeless and the needy in our town, of which there is an increasing number.
 As a church community we can effectively support Centrepoint through donations of tinned and dried food, just as we do at Harvest Festival.
 We would like to do this all year round so there will be a storage container placed in the Lady Chapel beneath the notice boards and we invite you, whenever possible, to donate.
 Thank you for your charity.